pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   *True*, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.

+* When the *Sort View Data results by primary key columns?* If set to *True*, data returned when using the View/Edit Data - All Rows option will be sorted by the Primary Key columns by default.
+When using the First/Last 100 Rows options, data is always sorted.

 .. image:: images/preferences_sql_results_grid.png
     :alt: Preferences dialog sql results grid section
     :align: center